lucysrausch/hoverboard-firmware-hack/README.md

 If you want an overview of what you can do with this firmware, here is a ~40min video of a talk about this project: https://media.ccc.de/v/gpn18-95-howto-moving-objects

+## Deviations to main repo at https://github.com/NiklasFauth/hoverboard-firmware-hack
+* Build Environment is platform.io.
+Old Makefile based system should work too, but not tested.
+* UART Control can be configured to Connect to USART2 or USART3
+* Added CRC Checksum to UART Control.
+This way, the protocol just loses sync but the board does not try to kill you anymore (at least less often)
+* UART Control and Debug can be active on the same cable
+* Extended ADC Input Control config options.
+Default is platooning / "transpotter"
+* ADC Input Control can coexist with all other control Methods as long as the other Method uses the other cable

 ---